-Kurt recently joined Oberon as a Managing Director focused on financial services, energy / cleantech, and technology.
+Kurt recently joined Oberon as a Managing Director focused on financial services, energy / cleantech and technology.
 Kurt has 20 years of experience in investment banking, private equity and corporate development.
-Previously, he was a Managing Director at Bryant Park Capital's New York office where he executed over 20 engagements totaling over $1 billion in transaction value, including M&A buyside/sellside, corporate valuations, and private placements of debt and equity.
+Previously, he was a Managing Director at Bryant Park Capital's New York office where he executed over 20 engagements totaling over $1 billion in transaction value, including buy-side / sell-side M&A, corporate valuations, and private placements of debt and equity.

 Kurt graduated from the McCombs School of Business at The University of Texas at Austin with a B.B.A. in Finance and Business Honors.
 Kurt is a FINRA registered securities principal (series 24).